GeoffA12/devops-docs/pm2/pm2.md

 You now have all the necessary packages to host your python applications with PM2.

-## PM2 Installation and Configuration
+## Step 2: PM2 Installation and Configuration

 Next let’s install PM2.
 PM2 makes it possible to daemonize applications so that they will run in the background as a service.